-Our site energy Energy Use Intensity (EUI) is down to 8.6 KBTU/sf/year vs. a Texas average of 41.5.
-We produce our own energy equivalent to 6.5 KBTU/sf/year, which means we are only drawing 2.1 KBTU/sf/year from the grid.
+Our site energy Energy Use Intensity (EUI) is down to 6.6 KBTU/sf/year vs. a Texas average of 41.5.
+We produce our own energy equivalent to 5.6 KBTU/sf/year, which means we are only drawing 1.0 KBTU/sf/year from the grid.
+This performance exceeds the rigorous Passive House standard.
+Efficient design means our house needs 80% less energy than a typical TX house.
 Click the graphic for a larger view.

 Here is the actual data from over 20 years of energy and water use.
 For the first decade our low use was due to energy efficient design and solar water heating.
-In 2006 we added a Skystream wind turbine, but the performance was severly limited by trees that were too close and disturbed the wind flow.
+In 2006 we added a Skystream wind turbine, but the performance was severely limited by trees that were too close and disturbed the wind flow.
 We sold the turbine in early 2014.
-The solar PV we installed in late 2012 has produced the majority of our energy needs.
-Note that our utility base cost is about $22/month, so the cost for actual energy consumption is much lower.
+The solar PV was installed in late 2012 has produced the majority of our energy needs.
+Note that our utility base cost is about $24/month, so the cost for actual energy consumption is much lower.
 Our energy and water costs are very low.
+In 2021 we pad $0 for energy cost all year - we only paid the base fee.
 Click the graphic for a larger view.

 The house was efficient from the start.
-The red line is the EUI (kBTU/sf/yr). that we use.
-The dashed red line shows our net use from the grid.
-The blue line is energy divided by degree days, which normalizes for weather conditions.
+The red line is the EUI (kBTU/sf/yr).
+The dashed red line shows our net EUI from the grid.
+The blue line is energy use divided by degree days, which normalizes for weather conditions.

 The peak energy use was when our daughter was in her teenage years and many of our appliances were aging.
 That peak year coincided with a small leak in our air-conditioner coil which degraded the performance of the unit.
-Tracking my data helped me note the performance change and find the cause.
+Tracking data helped me note the performance change and find the cause.
 As we began to upgrade the TV, computers, the refrigerator, and more appliances the internal energy use dropped.
-Then when our daughter went off to college it fell further.
-She lived at home for a bit after graduation giving us one final bump up before it fell to a new low in 2016.
+Then our daughter went off to college and it fell further.
+She lived at home for a bit after graduation giving us one final bump up before it begin dropping again.
 Midway through 2016 we replaced our high energy use aerobic septic aerator with a much more efficient model.
-This will drive our 2017 number down even more.
+In 2019 we upgraded our ground source heat pump (GSHP).